zzaimeche/saltwikiclone/Workflow.md

 * Fix for it is sent to upstream as a pull request
 * All discussions about it is happening with the upstream.

+### Preparing package

+You can do it all manually, if you like.
+However there is a [better way](Using-git-format-pkg-patch) that sucks less.

 ### Submitting an SR

 * Only submit to `systemsmanagement:saltstack:testing/salt`